T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 One of the most established training providers in the cyber security market has to be OffSec, formerly known as Offensive Security.
 Known for their expert level courses and most universally recognized certification: OSCP.

 #### [Offensive Security Certified Professional (OSCP/OSCP+)](https://www.offsec.com/courses/pen-200/)
-The OSCP is "The" certification that proofs you are a skilled penetration tester, by testing you in a 24 hours exam requiring you to solve realistic challenges.
+The OSCP is "The" certification that proves you are a skilled penetration tester, by testing you in a 24 hours exam requiring you to solve realistic challenges.
 The OSCP certificate is one of the most recognized entry-level cyber security certifications out there.
 {{< figure src=/images/training-blogpost/oscp.png align=center width="30%" >}}

 ##### Cost
 The course is available in different pricing:
 - Standalone course: including 1 exam attempt, including 90 days lab access ($1749)